MikCas/GenTbD/README.md

 Some significatn attributes are `Confidence Score` for detections, `Track Age` for tracks.
 By prioritising association to the highest confidence detections first we are saying that we want them to match first as they are the most likely to match.

-#### TODO:
-- Using NIPP specifically for partitioning in cascaded assignment
-- Remove Reserved Queue and implement a simpler no pre-specified amount of trackers to track with.
-So generate trackers as we go and remove them when they are done.
--Integrate different cost combination techniques.

 #### BYTETRACK CASCADED ASSIGNMENT
 1. High Scoring Detections are matched with the Matched and Lost Tracks from the previous frame
 2. From the remaining Unmatched Tracks - Lost Tracks are classified as Lost again, while the remaining Matched Tracks are given another chance to match with the low-scoring detections.
 Again the remaining unmatched tracks are now classified as Lost.